Arnica use while Breastfeeding

 Effects in Breastfed Infants

 A 9-day-old breastfed (extent not stated) infant developed hemolytic anemia 48 hours after his mother had begun drinking tea made from Arnica flowers.
-The infant's total bilirubin was 41mg/dL, with a direct bilirubin of 5 mg/dL and a hemoglobin of 5 g/L. The infant was otherwise healthy with normal G-6-PD status.
+The infant's total bilirubin was 41 mg/dL, with a direct bilirubin of 5 mg/dL and a hemoglobin of 5 grams/L. The infant was otherwise healthy with normal glucose-6-phosphate dehydrogenase (G6PD) status.
 After exchange transfusions and phototherapy, the infant's anemia corrected and bilirubin lowered to 9.9 mg/dL.
 The mother stopped drinking the tea and resumed breastfeeding with no further hemolysis.
 The infant's hemolysis was probably caused by the Arnica tea.

 Relevant published information was not found as of the revision date.